 We like skipping the crowds at fast food stops and finding local parks and visitors centers where we can spread out our picnics.
 In winter weather, we search for indoor play spaces or museums with our car’s GPS, or ask locals where the indoor fun is.

 10. Make snacks portable.

-It took years of snacking in the car and on airplanes before I remembered to bring five reusable plastic cups — one for each member of the family.
+Having healthy snacks readily available in the car helps keep you on track with your vacation food budget.
+A simple tip to make it easy: bring reusable plastic cups — one for each member of the family.
 With them, we refill everyone’s snack portions: fill the cups with pretzels, dried fruit, crackers, M&Ms, or all of the above.
 Bring packaged snacks like fruit leather or granola bars to put in everyone’s pocket before setting out to city tour or hit a museum.

 How do you save money while eating on vacation food budget?